 - 2. The Prudential Code plays a key role in capital finance in local authorities.
 Local authorities determine their own programmes for capital investment that are central to the delivery of quality public services.
 The Prudential Code was developed by CIPFA, the Chartered Institute of Public Finance and Accountancy, as a professional code of practice to support local authorities in taking their decisions.
 Local authorities are required by regulation to have regard to the Prudential Code when carrying out their duties in England and Wales under Part 1 of the Local Government Act 2003. - 3.
+In December 2021 CIPFA issued a revised Treasury Management Code of Practice and a revised Prudential Code (the Code) which represents best practice.
+The Council fully complies with the Code and this contributes towards achieving good practice. - 4.
 Part 1 of the Local Government Act 2003 specifies the powers of a local authority to borrow for any purpose relevant to its functions under any enactment or for the purposes of the prudent management of its financial affairs.
 Borrowing is linked to the CIPFA Prudential Code for Capital which sets out a range of prudential and treasury indicators that must be calculated to ensure borrowing is affordable, prudent and sustainable.
-The Prudential Code refers to the need for a clear and integrated Treasury Strategy. - 4.
-In December 2017 CIPFA issued a revised Treasury Management Code of Practice and a revised Prudential Code (the Code) which represents best practice.
-The Council fully complies with the Code which ensures compliance with regulations and contributes towards achieving good practice. - 5.
+The Prudential Code refers to the need for a clear and integrated treasury strategy. - 5.
 In addition, under Section 15 of the Local Government Act 2003, authorities are required to have regard to the MHCLG's guidance on Local Government Investments.
 This document stipulates the requirement for an annual investment strategy to be integrated into the Council's Treasury Strategy. - 6.
 MHCLG introduced revised investment guidance which was effective for financial years commencing on or after 1st April 2018.
 The revised guidance focuses on non-financial asset investments, for example investment in commercial property. - 7.
-Under Part 4 of the Council's Constitution the Strategic Director, Resources and Digital will produce a Treasury Policy Statement annually, setting out the general policies and objectives of the Council's treasury management function. - 8.
-The Council also provides a treasury management service to the Gateshead Housing Company through a Service Level Agreement.
+Under Part 4 of the Council's Constitution the Strategic Director, Resources and Digital will produce a Treasury Policy Statement annually, setting out the general policies and objectives of the Council's treasury management function.